Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 • textarea

-As mentioned in the README on the official GitHub repository, you must at least use type="text" (or any of the types mentioned above for the styles to take effect.
+As mentioned in the README on the official GitHub repository, you must at least use type="text" (or any of the types mentioned above) for the styles to take effect.

-This is a necessary trade-off to avoid relying on the overly greedy input selector and unintentionally styling elements we don’t have solutions for yet, like input[type="range"], for example.
+This is a trade-off to avoid relying on a greedy input selector and unintentionally styling elements the plugin does not handle yet, like input[type="range"].

 <select class="px-4 py-3 rounded-full shadow">